 - Staff members

-- General Documents: Here it is possible to upload forms such as Therapy Intake forms, Informed Consent documents, and share them with other providers
+- General Documents: Here, it is possible to upload forms such as Therapy Intake forms and Informed Consent documents and share them with other providers

 - Reminders Log: A history of texts sent to the patient